mspnp/interruptible-workload-on-spot/README.md

    ![Interruptible Workload service status.](./output.png)

-1. You may also need to take a look at all logs under some circustance
+1. You may also need to take a look at all logs under some circumstance

    ```bash
    journalctl -u interruptible-workload.service